zushenyan/eng-note/linking-words/README.md

   - `The population has increased.
 As a result, the government is going to build more houses.`
 - Thus
   - `The population has increased.
 Thus, the government is going to build more houses.`
+- On the condition that
+  - `On the condition that you pay me extra, I'll work over the holiday.`